imagej/imagej2/README.txt

 TOOLBAR
 -------

-Most toolbar tools are not yet implemented, and hence grayed out.
+Many toolbar tools are not yet implemented, and hence grayed out.
+ImageJ v2.0.0-alpha3 adds support for some ROI tools (rectangle, ellipse and polygon), with more to come.
-The following tools are working:

-  * Pan (hand icon)
-  * Zoom (magnifying glass icon)
-  * Probe (crosshairs icon)

 MENUS